mohyunho/NAS_transformer/README.md

 ## Note
 ```
-This work is submitted to Materials and Manufacturing Processes
+This work has been submitted to Materials and Manufacturing Processes
 ```